 - Increased exposure to new leaders

 - The satisfaction of giving back

 - Potential career opportunities

 It’s like all of the benefits of board service we’ve already covered fit together into an ideal networking strategy.

 And just like the long-term advantages of selfless service, networking is an ongoing circular affair.

 Taking on a board role will increase your network powerfully, and perhaps exponentially.

-BIO and RESUME: Do you have a recent and professional resume writer?
-If not, get them.
-You won’t go far without them.
+Do you have a recent and professionally written resume?
+If not, get one.

 Once your personal brand is top notch, start talking to, and meeting, the right people.